irfanhakim-as/charts/mika/plexmaster/README.md

   - FlareSolverr API URL: `http://localhost:8191`.

     > [!IMPORTANT]
     > The FlareSolverr API URL value assumes that you include the built-in FlareSolverr server (`flaresolverr.enabled: true`) in your installation.
-If you are using an external Flaresolverr server, replace the value with the actual address to the Flaresolverr server.
+If you are using an external FlareSolverr server, replace the value with the actual address to the FlareSolverr server.
 If neither is the case, you may leave said field empty.

   - Click the **Apply server settings** button.